renesas/ra-fsp-examples/example_projects/ek_ra4m3/ssi_slave/readme.txt

 	On Selecting Slave Write - Master Read on both Master and Slave, the Slave starts writing data, and the Master reads the data.
 	The result of transfers between SSI Master and SSI Slave is displayed on the J-Link RTT Viewer.
 	The two example projects ssi_master_ek_ra6m3_ep and ssi_slave_ek_ra6m3_ep are provided for the the SSI Slave EP, one intended for Master and other for the Slave.

+2. Software Requirements:
+	Renesas Flexible Software Package (FSP): Version 5.5.0 e2 studio: Version 2024-07
+	SEGGER J-Link RTT Viewer: Version 7.98b
+	GCC ARM Embedded Toolchain: Version 13.2.1.arm-13-7

+3. Hardware Requirements:

+   Hardware :
+	1) 2x RA board
+	2) 2x Micro USB device cable
+	3) A PC with at atleast 2 USB port(1 for Master and 1 for Slave)
+	4) 5x Connecting/Jumper wires

-2. To run this example project, user needs to compile and download the example project to the evaluation kit and then follow below instructions to observe the operation of the system.
+4. To run this example project, user needs to compile and download the example project to the evaluation kit and then follow below instructions to observe the operation of the system.

    Supported Boards: EK-RA4M2, EK-RA4M3, EK-RA6M1, EK-RA6M2, EK-RA6M3, EK-RA6M4, EK-RA6M5.